Privacy Notice

 Special Category Data (Sensitive Data)

-We may process health and disability information for reasonable adjustments and mental health information where voluntarily disclosed for learner support.
+We may process information about your racial or ethnic origin (for equality monitoring), and health and disability information for reasonable adjustments and learner support, including mental health information where voluntarily disclosed.
 We process special category data only where we have obtained the learner's explicit consent, or where processing is necessary in the substantial public interest to provide education and training.

 4.2 Prospective Learner Data